kikipet/HALO/README.md

 5. `sudo modprobe w1–gpio`
 6. `sudo modprobe w1-therm`

+Protip: DON'T disable device tree!

 ### CO2 Sensor (MHZ-14A)

 I don't even know what kind of sensor this is.
 It can use analog (but inaccurate/imprecise), PWM (ok) or serial (the best).
-We're using serial (UART).
+We're using serial.

 ### Tracking